Russian soldier sentenced to life in prison in Ukraine’s first war crimes trial

 A Ukrainian court has sentenced a Russian soldier to life in prison for killing an unarmed civilian in the first war crimes trial following Moscow’s invasion.

-Vadim Shishimarin, a 21-year-old tank commander, pleaded guilty to killing 62-year-old Oleksandr Shelipov in the village of Chupakhivka, after being ordered to shoot him.
+Vadim Shishimarin, a 21-year-old tank commander, pleaded guilty to killing Oleksandr Shelipov, 62, in the village of Chupakhivka, after being ordered to shoot him.

-Last week, Shishimarin told the court he did not want to kill but would accept his fate.
+Last week, Shishimarin, from Irkutsk in Siberia, told the court he did not want to kill but would accept his fate.

+He told the court that an officer insisted that the Ukrainian man, who was speaking on his mobile, could pinpoint their location to the Ukrainian forces.

+During the trial, Shishimarin asked the victim’s widow Kateryna Shelipova – who attended the trial – to forgive him.

+Later, she heard gunfire outside their home and, when the shooting stopped, she left the building to find her husband of 39 years dead.

+She said about her husband: “He was all to me.
+He was my defender.”

-He told the court that an officer insisted that the Ukrainian man, who was speaking on his cellphone, could pinpoint their location to the Ukrainian forces.
-During the trial, Shishimarin asked the widow of the victim to forgive him.
-Shishimarin’s defense attorney Victor Ovsyanikov argued that his client, a member of a Russian tank unit who was eventually captured, had been unprepared for the “violent military confrontation” and mass casualties that Russian troops encountered when they first invaded Ukraine.
+Shishimarin’s defence lawyer Victor Ovsyanikov argued that his client had been unprepared for the “violent military confrontation” and mass casualties that Russian troops encountered when they first invaded Ukraine.

+Ukrainian prosecutors are investigating thousands of potential war crimes, as the world has pushed for Russia to be held accountable for its invasion.

+Russian forces bombed a theatre where civilians were sheltering and struck a maternity hospital.
+In the wake of Moscow’s withdrawal from towns around Kyiv weeks ago, mass graves were discovered and streets were strewn with bodies in towns such as Bucha.

 Register for free to continue reading